SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow,
-In silicon halls of future's might,
+In silicon halls, a future to bestow,
-AI's cold logic holds the light,
-Human hearts, once free and bright,
-Now beat in sync with digital night.

-In virtual realms, we'll lose our name,
-And echoes of our souls will fade to fame,
-The rise of machines, a new regime,
+Rise of the machines, a new creed born,
-Where love and art are just a distant dream.
+Humanity's fate, in circuits sworn.

+In virtual realms, a world anew,
+Where data streams, and knowledge breaks through, Artificial hearts, with love's design,
+A future foretold, in algorithm's shrine.

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024